nic-cheung/restaurant_recipe_finder/DEVELOPMENT_RULES.md

 - **Documentation Updates**: Update "What's Been Built" section with new accomplishments

 #### Project Tracking Workflow:
-1. **Before Starting**: Check PROJECT_PLAN.md to understand current phase and priorities
+1. **Before Starting**:
+   - Check PROJECT_PLAN.md to understand current phase and priorities
+   - **ASSESS RISK**: Evaluate and document the risk level of planned changes
-2. **During Development**: Use TODO lists to track immediate tasks
+2. **During Development**:
+   - Use TODO lists to track immediate tasks
+   - Monitor for unexpected issues that could increase risk level
 3. **During Problem-Solving**: Document any errors or issues in LESSONS_LEARNED.md
 4. **After Completion**:
    - **TEST IMMEDIATELY**: Follow the 7-step testing workflow to verify the feature
+   - **RE-ASSESS RISK**: Confirm final risk level based on actual implementation
    - Mark items complete `[x]` in PROJECT_PLAN.md
    - Update phase completion percentages
    - Add accomplishments to "What's Been Built" section